Azure/azure-dev/cli/azd/docs/environment-with-hooks.md

 initial-value
 ```

 Note how the script loads azd environment and overrides the system variable.
-But, at the end the system variables are restored.
+But, at the end, the system variables are restored.
 The risk of changing your terminal's variables after running the hook will still exists in case the script fails before restoring the environment.
 You might want to consider using this strategy as your last alternative, preferring [script scoped variables](#use-script-scoped-variables).

 ### Downstream calls from in hooks